corda/corda/docs/source/design/float/design.md

 ## Scope

 * Goals:
-  * Allow connection to a Corda node wihout requiring direct incoming connections from external participants.
+  * Allow connection to a Corda node without requiring direct incoming connections from external participants.
   * Allow connections to a Corda node without requiring the node itself to have a public IP address.
 Separate TLS connection handling from the MQ broker.
 * Non-goals (out of scope):
   * Support for MQ brokers other than Apache Artemis